ArkEcosystem/docs-deployer/docs/deploy/updating-your-bridgechain.md

 title: Updating Your Bridgechain
 ---

-Now that your genesis node is running, you may have made changes to some Core configuration files on your server.
-If so, it is advisable to push those changes to your GitHub repository before building your network.
-If you haven't made any changes, disregard this step.
+Now that your bridgechain is deployed, you may want to update it to the most recent release of Core.
+Deployer makes the process of updating your bridgechain as easy as deploying it.
+Follow the steps bellow:

 ## Notes